pyeventsourcing/eventsourcing/docs/topics/notifications.rst

-A more standard approach would be to use Atom (application/atom+xml) which is a common standard for producing RSS feeds and thus a great fit for representing lists of events.
+A more standard approach would be to use Atom (application/atom+xml) which is a common standard for producing RSS feeds and thus a great fit for representing lists of events, rather than ``NotificationLogView``.

 RemoteNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~